turcotronics/EPROM_Reader/README.md

 # EPROM_Reader
-A simple EPROM and EEPROM reader logging to a serial port
+A simple EPROM and EEPROM reader logging to a serial port./ It use PIC16F877A/